nathanxu0317/AdvancedLaneFinding/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)
 ![Lanes Image](./examples/example_output.jpg)

-In this project, your goal is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.

-Creating a great writeup:
----
-A great writeup should include the rubric points as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

-The Project
----

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.